Now that pandemic aid has vanished, bankruptcies are on the rise

 Reality setting in

-The Biden administration sent $817 billion in stimulus payments to Americans, according to a New York Times estimate, but that lifeline ended in March 2021.
+The federal government sent $817 billion in stimulus payments to Americans, according to a New York Times estimate, but that lifeline ended in March 2021.
 Congress similarly doled out $800 billion in Paycheck Protection loans to companies large and small before that program ended in May 2021.

 Those federal funds helped struggling companies and individuals for about a year and a half, but reality is starting to set in, bankruptcy experts said.